Obstetric fistula: Campaign to end fistula

-The Addis Ababa Fistula Hospital in Ethiopia successfully treats women with obstetric fistulae, even in less than desirable environments.
-As a result, the UNFPA gathered partners in London in 2001, and officially launched an international initiative to address obstetric fistulae later in 2003.
+The Addis Ababa Fistula Hospital in Ethiopia successfully treats women with obstetric fistulae, even in less-than-desirable environments.
+As a result, the UNFPA gathered partners in London in 2001 and officially launched an international initiative to address obstetric fistulae later in 2003.
 Partners in this initiative include Columbia University's Averting Maternal Death and Disability Program, the International Federation of Gynecology and Obstetrics, and the World Health Organization.
-The official international partnership formed by the Campaign to End Fistula is named the Obstetric Fistula Working Group (OFWG) and its purpose is to coordinate and collaborate global efforts to eliminate obstetric fistulae.
+The official international partnership formed by the Campaign to End Fistula is named the Obstetric Fistula Working Group (OFWG), and its purpose is to coordinate and collaborate global efforts to eliminate obstetric fistulae.

-The initiative's first action was to quantitatively assess the issue in countries where the prevalence is suspected to be high, including nine countries in sub-Saharan Africa.
+The initiative's first action was to assess the issue in countries where the prevalence is suspected to be high quantitatively, including nine countries in sub-Saharan Africa.
 The studies found that fistula patients are mostly illiterate, young, and poor women.
-Moreover, local legislators and government officials' lack of awareness exacerbate the problem.
+Moreover, local legislators and government officials' lack of awareness exacerbates the problem.
 The OFWG improves awareness for prenatal and neonatal care and develops strategies for clinically managing obstetric fistula cases.

-To date, the Campaign to End Fistula has involved more than 30 countries in sub-Saharan Africa, South Asia, and the Middle East, and completed rapid needs assessments in many of those countries to continually assess the needs in each country.
+To date, the Campaign to End Fistula has involved more than 30 countries in sub-Saharan Africa, South Asia, and the Middle East, and completed rapid needs assessments in many of those countries.
 The strategies that the campaign helps each nation to develop are three-fold: prevention of new cases, treatment for patients, and support for reintegration into society after the operation.
 Prevention efforts include access to maternal health services and mobilizing communities and legislators to increase awareness of maternal health problems.
 Training health providers and ensuring affordable treatment services, as well as providing social services such as health education and mental health services, help treat and reintegrate women into their communities.
-Other tasks undertaken by the campaign include fundraising and introducing new donors and gathering new partners of all perspectives, such as faith-based organizations, NGOs, and private-sector companies.
+Other tasks undertaken by the campaign include fundraising, introducing new donors, and gathering new partners of all perspectives, such as faith-based organizations, NGOs, and private-sector companies.